|Front Page | Information | Computer | Computer setup tips | Router setup tips | Funnies & Everything Else|

 Once you've installed all the critical patches, you can go back and see if any of the recommended updates look like they apply to you and install them if you want to.

 However, I do NOT recommend installing any driver updates from Windows Update, go to the manufacturers site and download and install from there.
-They are generally newer and more stable (and more easily uninstalled if they cause problems) drivers than the ones on Windows Update.
+They are generally newer and more stable (and more easily uninstalled) drivers than the ones on Windows Update.

-Once you're done with Windows Update, you can install and run the MS Baseline Security Analyzer from MS Technet.
+Once you're done with Windows Update, Install and run the MS Baseline Security Analyzer from MS Technet.
 A perfect score is not necessary, but make sure you understand why you have any negatives that show up.

 Also take a look at the XP Powertoys and install any that look useful.
 I recommend at least TweakUI and Open Command Window Here.
 Another very useful tool is the SendTo Powertoy from the Windows 95 PowerToys.
-Download the file (which is just a self-extracting zip file) and run it, or you can use your zip file handling program to extract SENDTOX.DLL and SENDTOX.INF from the EXE file.
-Right click on SENDTOX.INF and choose install.
-SendTo works fine on XP, I can't speak for any of the others and I'd recommend not trying them.
-For the ones that haven't been built into later operating systems there are newer versions of most of them.
+Use the "How to download" instructions at the bottom of the page, then right click on sendto.inf and choose install.
+Then you can delete the folder.
+SendTo works fine on XP, I can't speak for any of the others.

-Belarc Advisor is a free for personal use program that can be used to check for hardware and software problems.
+And the Belarc Advisor to check for hardware and software problems.

 Once all your software is installed, you can organize your Start Menu.